jewel/clearskies/PROTOCOL.md

 ClearSkies Protocol v1 Draft
 =========================

-The ClearSkies protocol is a two-way directory synchronization protocol, inspired by BitTorrent Sync.
+The ClearSkies protocol is a two-way (or multi-way) directory synchronization protocol, inspired by BitTorrent Sync.
 It is not compatible with btsync but a client could potentially implement both protocols.
 It is a friend-to-friend protocol as opposed to a peer-to-peer protocol.

 This is a draft of the version 1 protocol and is subject to breaking changes when necessary.